Opinion: If Twitter is dying, there’s one thing I’ll miss

 Yet now, thanks to Twitter, I’ve made my own connections: I perform at poetry gigs and spoken word events, on stage and watched by a roomful of people.
 I’ve taken those connections and made them mine: I go away on weekend writing retreats, I have best friends who are writers who I now know I’ll love forever.
 At live events we connect face to face and we continue to develop those bonds that have made us... well, “us”.
 And we continue to make new ones.

 It worries me when I see writers panicking on Twitter about how their books will get noticed without a platform to promote them on.
 I understand that fear.
 The literary community is a fierce and protective: we read each other’s work, we amplify each other’s voices, we spread the word.
-It’s okay if you’re a multi-million pound celebrity name like David Walliams being given wall-to-wall coverage with your children’s books, but what if you’re not?
+It’s OK if you’re a multimillion-pound celebrity name like David Walliams being given wall-to-wall coverage with your children’s books, but what if you’re not?
 How do you tell the world about your debut, when nobody knows who you are?

 Social media is increasingly a chore, rather than a pleasure – but it’s still the method that helped me find my writing community.
 I’ll miss it dearly when it’s gone.
 In a way, I already do.